 The Office for Support of Undergraduate Research and Creative Endeavors (SOURCE) or Undergraduate Research is charged with supporting and promoting the research and creative efforts of our undergraduate students.
 SOURCE sponsors the Undergraduate Symposium and Poster Session (formerly the Senior Capstone Fair).
-The Fall 2012 semester will take place on December 7, 2012 in Adelbert Gym from noon to 2:45 p.m.
-Registration will begin in October 2012.
+The Fall 2014 semester will take place on December 5, 2014 in Adelbert Gym from noon to 2:45 p.m.
+The registration deadline is November 5, 2014.
 More information about the symposium and poster session is available through SOURCE.

 A note from SOURCE Director, Dr. Sheila Pedigo: "I encourage all of you who are involved in senior capstone projects and other research and creative projects to present your work.
 I want to especially encourage humanities and arts students to consider presenting their work.
 You don't have to present a poster!
 I also want to work with performance students about possibilities for presenting your work."